regetz/reproducible_test/README.md

 - Create a remote repo on GitHub
 - Practice using Git!
-- Work on collaborating for fun
+- Work on collaborating seriously
+- Practice resolving merge conflicts

 ## Authors